EffectOrientedProgramming/book/Chapters/04_Initialization.md

 The `homemade` method produces a `ZLayer` that itself relies on two other `ZLayer`s, for `Heat` and `Dough`, in order to construct the `BreadHomeMade` object produced by the `homemade` `ZLayer`.
 Also note that in the `ZIO.service` calls, we only need to say, "I need `Heat`" and "I need `Dough`" and the Effect System will ensure that those services are found.

-The main program starts out looking identical to the previous example: we just need a service that provides `Bread`:
+The main program starts out looking identical to the previous example---we just need a service that provides `Bread`:

 ```scala 3 mdoc:runzio
 import zio.*